-GENERAL TERMS AND CONDITIONS These are the terms and conditions which govern the use of "HedgeNordic Industry Report", an online magazine edited and distributed by electronical means and owned, operated and provided by Nordic Business Media AB (the "Editor"), Corporate Number: 556838-6170, BOX 7285, SE-103 89 Stockholm, Sweden.
-DISCLAIMERS AND LIMITATIONS OF LIABILITY - The Content may include inaccuracies or typographical errors.
+These are the terms and conditions which govern the use of "HedgeNordic Industry Report", an online magazine edited and distributed by electronical means and owned, operated and provided by Nordic Business Media AB (the "Editor"), Corporate Number: 556838-6170, BOX 7285, SE-103 89 Stockholm, Sweden.

+DISCLAIMERS AND LIMITATIONS OF LIABILITY

+- The Content may include inaccuracies or typographical errors.
 Despite taking care with regard to procurement and provision, the Editor shall not accept any liability for the correctness, completeness, or accuracy of the fund-related and economic information, share prices, indices, prices, messages, general market data, and other content of "HedgeNordic Industry Report" ("Content").
-The Content is provided "as is" and the Editor does not accept any warranty for the Content. - 2.
-The Content provided in "HedgeNordic Industry Report" may in some cases contain elements of advertising.
+The Content is provided "as is" and the Editor does not accept any warranty for the Content. - The Content provided in "HedgeNordic Industry Report" may in some cases contain elements of advertising.
 The editor may have received some compensation for the articles.
 The Editor is not in any way liable for any inaccuracies or errors.
-The Content can in no way be seen as any investment advice or any other kind of recommendation. - Any and all information provided in "HedgeNordic Industry Report" is aimed for professional, sophisticated industry participants only and does not represent advice on investment or any other form of recommendation. - The Content that is provided and displayed is intended exclusively to inform any reader and does not represent advice on investment or any other form of recommendation. - 5.
-The Editor is not liable for any damage, losses, or consequential damage that may arise from the use of the Content.
-This includes any loss in earnings (regardless of whether direct or indirect), reductions in goodwill or damage to corporate. - 6.
-Whenever this Content contains advertisements including trademarks and logos, solely the mandator of such advertisements and not the Editor will be liable for this advertisements.
+The Content can in no way be seen as any investment advice or any other kind of recommendation. - Any and all information provided in "HedgeNordic Industry Report" is aimed for professional, sophisticated industry participants only and does not represent advice on investment or any other form of recommendation. - The Content that is provided and displayed is intended exclusively to inform any reader and does not represent advice on investment or any other form of recommendation. - The Editor is not liable for any damage, losses, or consequential damage that may arise from the use of the Content.
+This includes any loss in earnings (regardless of whether direct or indirect), reductions in goodwill or damage to corporate. - Whenever this Content contains advertisements including trademarks and logos, solely the mandator of such advertisements and not the Editor will be liable for this advertisements.
 The Editor refuses any kind of legal responsibility for such kind of Content.

-YOUR USE OF CONTENT AND TRADE MARKS - All rights in and to the Content belong to the Editor and are protected by copyright, trademarks, and/or other intellectual property rights.
-The Editor may license third parties to use the Content at our sole discretion. - 2.
-The reader may use the Content solely for his own personal use and benefit and not for resale or other transfer or disposition to any other person or entity.
-Any sale of Contents is expressly forbidden, unless with the prior, explicit consent of the Editor in writing. - Any duplication, transmission, distribution, data transfer, reproduction and publication is only permitted by - i. expressly mentioning Nordic Business Media AB as the sole copyright-holder of the Content and by - ii. referring to the Website www.hedgenordic.com as the source of the information.
+YOUR USE OF CONTENT AND TRADE MARKS

+- All rights in and to the Content belong to the Editor and are protected by copyright, trademarks, and/or other intellectual property rights.
+The Editor may license third parties to use the Content at our sole discretion. - The reader may use the Content solely for his own personal use and benefit and not for resale or other transfer or disposition to any other person or entity.
+Any sale of provided that such duplication, transmission, distribution, data transfer, reproduction or publication does not modify or alter the relevant Content.